cloudkeep-io/aws-clutter/README.md

 Lists all the "clutter" resources in JSON.

 ```
-awsclutter watch [--dry] [--dims <dim1>,<dim2>,...]
+awsclutter watch [--dry-run]
 ```
 Publishes the CloudWatch metrics based on "clutter" resources.
-If you pass `--dry`, it will print the CloudWatch metrics instead of pushing them to CloudWatch.
-You can also specify the dimensions via the `--dims` flag.
-E.g., `--dims RZ_CODE,VOL_TYPE`.
+If you pass `--dry-run`, it will print the CloudWatch metrics instead of pushing them to CloudWatch.

 ### Installation
 This section WIP.